quicwg/ops-drafts/draft-ietf-quic-manageability.md

-If a NAT hits an operational limit where the available public IP addresses and ports are exhausted, it should rather drop the initial packets of a connecton than risking to break it later.
-As QUIC is based on UDP and there are known blockings of UDP, QUIC deplyoments are recommended to implemenet a fallback to TCP
+If a NAT hits an operational limit where the available public IP addresses and ports are exhausted, it should drop the initial packets of a connection rather than risking breakage later.
+As QUIC is based on UDP and some devices are known to block UDP, QUIC deployments are recommended to implement a fallback to TCP
 {{?I-D.ietf-quic-applicability}}.
-Therefore it is often preferable for QUIC to fail and fallback during connectiion establishment rather persisting with a connection that might be unstable or expierencing sudden connection errors and time outs later during the connection.
+Therefore it is often preferable for QUIC to fail and fallback during connection establishment rather than persist with a connection that might be unstable or experiencing sudden connection errors and time outs later during the connection.

 ### "Helping" with routing infrastructure issues